 “At my lowest point, I was getting two new breakouts every day,” Ashley said.
 “I hated the way zits made my skin look when I put on makeup, to the point where I didn’t want to leave the house.
 The acne was affecting me so much and started to break me down.”

 While Ashley has since cleared up most of her breakouts (more on that in a minute!), finding the best makeup to cover her acne allowed her to feel more confident in the meantime.
-Ashley kindly took the time to talk with me about her journey so that I could pass along some of her wisdom to my readers.
+Ashley kindly took the time to talk with me about her journey so I could pass along some of her wisdom to my readers.
 I loved hearing Ashley’s story and learning some new makeup tips from her—hopefully you will too!

 How a Makeup Artist With Acne Cleared Her Skin